jocrag/DocuSign-eSignature-SDK/PHP/InsuranceCo/README.txt

 - 	mcrypt/2.5.7 libcurl/7.19.4 OpenSSL/0.9.8k zlib/1.2.3

 To install, copy the entire InsuranceCo directory to somewhere in your webserver's documents tree.
-If you have an Integrators Key (optionally provided as part of your DevCenter account) you can enter the key in the integrator.php file.
-If you do not have an Integrators Key you do not need to do anything.
+You MUST add the Integrators Key (provided as part of your DevCenter account) in the integrator.php file.

 Assuming you installed the sample in the root folder of the webserver documents folder, you should open the url